openwfm/wrf-sfire-docs/docs/accounts.md

 ### Running Jobs

-* Users are set up with initial 500 Alderaan concurrent cores limit.
+* Users are set up with the initial 500 concurrent cores limit.
 More is possible upon request.
 * Run time of Alderaan jobs is maximum 7 days.
 This is a hard limit.
 Job run time on other clusters (Colibri, Score) is unlimited.
+* The total usage of CPU and GPU hours is unlimited.

 <!--